AI providers

 - "401 Unauthorized" — credential isn't set, or env var overrides the saved one.
 Run

-peekaboo config get-credential <provider>. - "context length exceeded" — long sessions accumulate screenshots.
-Start a fresh session with
+peekaboo config get-credential <provider>. - "context length exceeded" — long sessions accumulate history.
+Start a fresh run without